The Benefits of Managing School Assets with School Asset Management

 Managing School Assets Allows for Better Inventory Management

-As well as effective asset tracking, effective school asset management can help administrators and staff manage their inventory and save money in the process.
+As well as asset tracking, effective school asset management can help administrators and staff manage their inventory and save money in the process.
 Wolverley C of E School is benefiting in this way.
 By using asset management software, Wolverley C of E can now check stock levels to see what is being under-utilised before purchasing new equipment.

 They can also track how often kit is being used to avoid over-ordering.